 Munchausen syndrome, or factitious disorder imposed on self, is a rare psychological condition in which a person fakes a serious illness and requests medical treatment, normally to gain attention.

 Factitious disorder imposed on self (FDIS), is one of a group of factitious disorders that are either invented or self-inflicted.

-It is difficult to know how common it is, but a study in Germany has suggested that it may affect 1.3 percent of hospital patients.
+It is difficult to know how common it is, but a study in Germany has suggested that it may affect

 An individual with FDIS may go from one hospital to another, pretending to have a disease that needs medical or surgical treatment, and giving invented information about their medical history and social background.